craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 But, building a sufficiently valuable subset of your vision is harder and will probably take much longer than you think.

 I’ve seen this mistake play out directly many times in my career.
-I hear about it from friends, and can even spot it pretty quickly from the outside looking in now.
+I hear about it from friends, and can now even spot the symptoms pretty quickly from the outside looking in.
 It happens at startups, big public companies, and everywhere in between.

 I really feel for everyone grinding away and doing their best trying to make a big bet pay off.
 It does work, the odds are just very small.